brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Scalar/Index.rst

 JSON
 ----

-When kreXX encounters a `JSON`, it does the following:
+When kreXX encounters a :literal:`JSON`, it does the following:

 - Decode it and analyse it's content.
 - Offer source generation to reach the decoded values.